-Finally, a glasshouse that will last a lifetime
+Finally, a Greenhouse that will Last a Lifetime

-We are absolutely delighted with our new greenhouse, finally we have our dream glasshouse and we intend to make the most of it.
+We are absolutely delighted with our new greenhouse, finally we have our dream greenhouse and we intend to make the most of it.

-When the Bradshaws from Norwich bought their dream home 30 years ago, they also inherited two dilapidated Victorian lean-to greenhouses which, after many repair jobs over the course of 15 years, required replacing.
+When the Bradshaws from Norwich bought their dream home 30 years ago, they also inherited two dilapidated Victorian lean to greenhouses.
+These, after many repair jobs over the course of 15 years, required replacing.

 Henry Bradshaw approached a local greenhouse provider who offered a wooden three quarter span greenhouse to replace the two old Victorian greenhouses.
-Having expressed his concerns at the time that the wood was not cedar and would rot after a few years, Henry was assured that it would be pressure treated and ‘would last a lifetime!’
+He expressed his concerns at the time that the wood was not cedar and would rot after a few years.
+However, the vendor assured Henry that they would pressure treat it and it ‘would last a lifetime!’

 “It was soon apparent that the lifetime promised was relatively short, the ridge line collapsed two years ago making the repair uneconomic,” explains Henry.